tujoworker/prettier-plugin-rational-order/README.md

 }
 ```

-Thanks to [stylelint-config-rational-order](https://github.com/constverum/stylelint-config-rational-order) for the inspiration.
+Thanks to [stylelint-config-rational-order](https://github.com/constverum/stylelint-config-rational-order) for inspiration.